Day 1: Arrival

 Overnight in Letterfreck

-Today’s route might be the most impressive of the tour as it leads through the heart of Connemara.
+Today's route might be the most impressive of the tour as it leads through the heart of Connemara.
 Passing by Letterfleck across Tully Cross, we follow the Connemara Loop, part of the Wild Atlantic Way.
-Majestic mountains and spectacular beaches alternate with the marshy highland of Lough Fee, where a play of colours creates a magnific atmosphere.
+Majestic mountains and spectacular beaches alternate with the marshy highland of Lough Fee.

-We reach the only fjord of Ireland, the 15 km/9 miles long Killary Harbour, flanked by peaks of up to 800 m/2500 ft. height.
-It is well-known for is mussel beds of excellent quality.
-Here we awaited by Joe Joyce with his brilliantly trained sheepdogs.
-Afterwards we cycle to the Kylemore Abbey, one of the oldest Irish Benedictine abbeys with beautiful gardens.
-After a visit we head back to our hotel, where we will be awaited for our final dinner.
+We reach the only fjord of Ireland with a length of 15km: Killary Harbour, flanked by peaks of up to 800m height.
+It is well-known for its numerous mussel beds.
+Here Joe Joyce awaits us with his brilliantly trained sheepdogs.
+After his demonstration we cycle to Kylemore Abbey, the oldest Irish Benedictine abbey, with beautiful gardens.
+After a visit we head back to our hotel, where we enjoy our farewell dinner.

 Overnight in Letterfreck